MrYuShan/LabView-UNI-/README.md

 # SPCC
 one of my uni project
-but don't take it without permission thanks
+but let me know if u want it